Here’s Your Escape Plan

 - The Relentless Fee Increase: Your annual maintenance fees for your Hilton Grand Vacation timeshare are a perpetual motion machine—they only go up.
 These fees aren’t just for luxury; they cover everything from property taxes to management.
 They continue to rise, year after year, no matter how often you use your timeshare.

 - A “Forever” Contract: Your signed contract is legally binding, and developers have powerful legal teams to enforce it.
 This perpetual obligation is the biggest source of stress for owners who no longer want their timeshare.
+Unlike owning a traditional house, where you have more control and flexibility over your property, a timeshare contract can tie you to ongoing costs and restrictions that are difficult to escape.

 Your Escape Plan: Actionable Tips for a Timeshare Exit